aslamhus/aslamhus/README.md

 ### PHP QueryBuilder, Database and Search Classes

 I wrote my own Database, Search and Query Builder classes, focusing on a fluent design that enables method chaining to facilitate MYSQL queries.
 I tried to balance flexibiltiy with complexity, leaving room to scale the classes for more sophisticated queries, while also avoiding unnecessary bloat.
 I chose PDO as the database interface layer.
 The higher level Search Class allows me to perform both FULLTEXT match...against searches and searches that leverage the LIKE operator with wildcards.
 I enjoyed writing with the fluent design pattern because it makes the code both readable and flexible.

+### Simple Log Class

+For some of the more complex automations for clients, I am relying more and more on logging to maintain, watch and debug these systems.
+I built a simple PHP Log class with features for writing, searching, clearing, and overwriting log entries.
+You can find it here: [https://github.com/aslamhus/Log](https://github.com/aslamhus/Log)

 ### React piano keyboard